cunilog/cunilog/shared.md

 ## Explicit loading/linking

 Loading a library that is shared dynamically and linking to it explicitely is very similar between Windows and POSIX.
+This method is also called [Run-time dynamic linking](https://learn.microsoft.com/en-us/windows/win32/dlls/about-dynamic-link-libraries).
+Don't worry about the Microsoft link.
+The idea is the same for POSIX.

 Windows offers the API functions __LoadLibrary ()__ and __LoadLibraryEx ()__ to load modules into the address space of a calling process.
 POSIX on the other hand has __dlopen ()__, and Linux additionally provides __dlmopen ()__ with similar functionality.